 The Trainer

-Barry O’Reilly has held leading roles at global software companies and has spent many years educating architects.
+He has held leading roles at global software companies and has spent many years educating architects.

-Barry O’Reilly is the author of the cutting edge books:
+Author of two cutting edge books:

 Target Audience